dubstep-warrior/BJL/README.md

 Asymmetric Encryption verifying the user of transaction and providing non-repudiation.
  - The hashed transaction message is encrypted with the user's private key before decryption with the user's public key to verify data integrity.

-Replicated message stream among kafka brokers to reduce DOS possibility.
+Replicated message stream among Kafka brokers to reduce DOS possibility.

 Conservation of value in the ecosystem.
  - The number of minted wrapped tokens in circulation is always equal to the amount of native token locked up.